Yarroudh/Optim3D/README.md

 ## Documentation

-If you are using our software, we highly recommend that you take the time to read the [documentation](https://optim3d.readthedocs.io/en/latest/) that we have provided on our "Read the Docs" page.
+If you are using our software, we highly recommend that you take the time to read the [documentation](https://optim3d.readthedocs.io/en/latest/).
 The documentation is an essential resource that will help you understand the features and functionality of our software, as well as provide guidance on how to use it effectively.

 ## Installation